ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-common.md

 This document covers a range of common scenarios using the PXIe-148X Acquisition Getting Started Example (GSE) to help you understand LLP acquisition, I2C and GPIO timestamping, and common configuration options.

 > Note: This document references the example included with the NI-FlexRIO 22Q3 driver.
-Examples included in newer releases of the driver should be appliable.
+Examples included in newer releases of the driver should be applicable.

 ### Table of contents
 {: .no_toc }